-As per the recommendations of the GCGC 2019, an age limit is to be specified for members of the Supervisory Board and disclosed in the Declaration of Corporate Governance.
+As per the recommendations of the GCGC 2022, an age limit is to be specified for members of the Supervisory Board and disclosed in the declaration on corporate governance.
 No age limit is set for members of the Supervisory Board at MLP.
 In the Supervisory Board's opinion, the election of members of the Supervisory Board should be based solely on knowledge, skills and specialist experience.